 - Episodes 106-111

-Are the Filler Episodes in Boruto Worth Watching?
+Are There Any Boruto Filler Episodes Worth Watching?

 As far as the filler in Boruto goes, I personally would say most of it's not worth watching.
 And for some of you, you may not want to watch any of it depending on what you are into.